 - Healing Factor: Due to a Heart shaped Herb, T'challa's natural healing is at its peak.

-- Superhuman Speed: T'Challa can run/move faster than normal humans and any Olympic Athlete.
+- Superhuman Speed: T'Challa can run/move at superhuman speeds.
+He can run in excess of 50mph without fully exerting himself.
 His top speed is unknown.

 - King of the Dead: As of late, T'Challa has relinquished his title as Wakanda Monarch to his sister, and has since then become the overseer of Wakanda's "City of the Dead" (The Necropolis).
 Upon becoming the "King of the Dead", the Panther Goddess granted T'Challa a blessing that elevated his power levels.
 The blessing also gave T'Challa the ability to access the knowledge and experiences possessed by previous Wakandan kings/queens.